hacks-guide/Guide_Wii/docs/vwii-homebrew-channel-no-wiiu-mods.md

 # Installing the Homebrew Channel

-This page will guide you through the process of installing the Homebrew Channel to the vWii without modding the Wii U side.
+This page will guide you through the process of installing the Homebrew Channel to the vWii menu without modding the Wii U itself.

 ## Instructions